Emmotes/ic_spoilers/docs/miria.md

 </details>
 <br />

-**Zombie Bodyguards**
+**Zombie Bodyguards** (Level: 15)
 > While Miria is alive, a Zombie Bodyguard that shares hit points with Miria appears in front of each Champion in the front-most column of the formation.
-When a Champion in that column takes damage, the Zombie Bodyguard takes 90% of the damage instead, while the original target takes the remaining 10%.
+When a Champion in that column takes damage, the Zombie Bodyguard takes `$(amount)`% of the damage instead, while the original target takes the remaining 10%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
+    "static_dps_mult": null,
+    "required_level": 15,
+    "effect": "effect_def,1420",
+    "tip_text": "Miria protects the formation by summoning Zombie Bodyguards to protect the frontmost Champions.
+She does not need to be in the front column to be effective.", "name": "Zombie Bodyguards",
+    "id": 10667,
+    "hero_id": 121,
+    "upgrade_type": "unlock_ability",
+    "default_enabled": 1,
+    "required_upgrade_id": 0
+}
+{
     "effect_keys": [{
+        "zombie_graphic_ids": [
+            18233,
+            18234,
+            18235
+        ],
         "off_when_benched": true,
         "effect_string": "miria_zombie_bodyguards,90",
         "targets": ["front_column"],